 In the sector $(p=0,q=0,r=1)$, the states can be decomposed on a basis of ssYTs for which the Young diagram for the spin part is a single column of three boxes, while the Young diagram for the orbital part is a single row of three boxes.
 Thus, as discussed in Sec.~\ref{sec:facto}, the states are factorized in first quantization as $\ket{\Psi} = \ket{\Psi_{\rm orb}} \otimes \ket{\Psi_{\rm spin}}$; the spin part is fully antisymmetric by any exchange of two fermions.
 Therefore, the spin part can only be of the form

 On the other hand, the orbital part of the state $\ket{\Psi_{\rm orb}}$ is fully symmetric by any exchange of two fermions; the calculation of orbital properties can be done via the study of the properties of fake spinless bosons.
-Specifically, the action of the Fermi-Hubbard Hamiltonian $H_{\rm Hub}$ reduces to the one of the Bose-Hubbard Hamiltonian
+Specifically, the action of the Fermi-Hubbard Hamiltonian $H_{\rm Hub}$ reduces to that of the Bose-Hubbard Hamiltonian

 on the orbital part of the states, which is now rewritten in terms of bosons.
-Here, $b_j^\dag$ and $b_j$ denotes the creation and annihilation operators of a boson at site $j$, and $n_j = b_j^\dag b_j$ is the local density operator for bosons.
+Here, $b_j^\dag$ and $b_j$ denote the creation and annihilation operators of a boson at site $j$, and $n_j = b_j^\dag b_j$ is the local density operator for bosons.
 In order to find the fermionic dark states in the sector $(p=0,q=0,r=1)$, we study this simpler bosonic system.
-The identification of the dark state that are of our interest simply demand for the search of three-body eigenstates of $H_{\rm Hub}^B$ having no triple lattice site occupancy.
+The identification of the dark states that are of our interest simply demands the search for three-body eigenstates of $H_{\rm Hub}^B$ having no triple lattice site occupancy.
 We mention that, in dimension $d > 1$ and with periodic boundary conditions, the many-body eigenstates of the Bose-Hubbard Hamiltonian with no double lattice site occupancy have been studied in Ref.~\cite{Suto2002}.

-In the following we use the notation An exact diagonalization of $H_{\rm Hub}^B$ can be performed with the open-source Python package QuSpin~\cite{Weinberg2017,Weinberg2019}.
+In the following, we use the notation An exact diagonalization of $H_{\rm Hub}^B$ can be performed with the open-source Python package QuSpin~\cite{Weinberg2017,Weinberg2019}.
 With this numerical method, we find that there exists only one dark state for open boundary conditions:

-This state is annihilated by the hopping part of the Hamiltonian and has a well-defined interaction energy $U_2$.
+This state is annihilated by the hopping part of the Hamiltonian and has a well-defined interaction energy~$U_2$.
 For $L\neq3$, no dark states are found with open boundary conditions.
-However, for periodic boundary condition, we observe that there exist dark states for any system size $L \geq 3$, and none for $L<3$.
+However, for periodic boundary conditions, we observe that there exist dark states for any system size $L \geq 3$, and none for $L<3$.
 In Table~\ref{tab:DS}, we give the dark states for $L=3,4,5$.

 For general $L$, we can identify a closed non-dissipative subspace generated by the states: \begin{widetext}

 \end{widetext} In all three families of states, $\delta=0$ if $L$ is odd, while $\delta \in \{0,\pi \}$ if $L$ is even, because the states should be invariant by translation of $L$ sites.
 In Appendix~\ref{Ap:3bodyDSboson}, we show that this subspace is indeed closed under Hamiltonian evolution and its dimension is growing as $L^2$ for large system size.
 An exact analytical formula for the space dimension is given in Appendix~\ref{Ap:3bodyDSboson}.
 We have also checked, for $L \in \{ 5 ,\ldots, 25\}$, that the dimension of this non-dissipative subspace is equal to the total number of dark states in the sector $(p=0,q=0,r=1)$ which is found numerically by exact diagonalization of $H_{\rm Hub}^B$.